reefactor/brainfood_reference/README.md

 > It is far easier to figure out if something is fragile than to predict the occurrence of an event that may harm it.
 Fragility can be measured; risk is not measurable (outside of casinos or the minds of people who call themselves “risk experts”).
 This provides a solution to what I’ve called the Black Swan problem— the impossibility of calculating the risks of consequential rare events and predicting their occurrence.
 Sensitivity to harm from volatility is tractable, more so than forecasting the event that would cause the harm.
 So we propose to stand our current approaches to prediction, prognostication, and risk management on their heads.

-> .. we can almost always detect antifragility (and fragility) using a simple test of asymmetry : **anything that has more upside than downside from random events (or certain shocks) is antifragile; the reverse is fragile**.
+> .. we can almost always detect antifragility (and fragility) using a simple test of asymmetry : **anything that has more upside than downside from random events (or certain shocks) is antifragile; the reverse is fragile**
 > --  Nassim Taleb in Antifragile: Things That Gain from Disorder

 Antifragility is the antidote to [Black Swans](https://en.wikipedia.org/wiki/Black_swan_theory).

 _**Unknown knowns**_ refer to cognitive bias of self-denial to accept new facts - [evidence that challenges prior belief system](https://en.wikipedia.org/wiki/Bayes%27_theorem)